Advisor to the Board

 Karl Erdman, Treasurer

 Karl Erdman was born in Pennsylvania and grew up in New Jersey, Texas and Pennsylvania.
 Most of his career has focused on finance, working in accounting, internal audit, international finance, trade financial relations, and controller roles.
 He currently works for Pfizer Shared Service Center in Memphis, TN as assistant manager in Accounts Payable.
 Karl has participated in global initiatives for planning and implementing new Accounts Payable software and an Accounts Payable portal solution.
+Karl earned a B.A. from Rutgers University in NJ and MBA from American Graduate School of International Management in Arizona.

 Lane Moten